leafsphp/new-docs/2.1/database/README.md

 Leaf's "simple query builder" currently supports Mysqli and PDO connections, though we still recommend using Mysqli.
 There's no need to worry about SQL injection as parameter binding is also supported and easy to use😉💪

+**Note that Leaf v2.1 introduced a new Leaf\Db package which will replace this current query builder completely in later versions of Leaf.
+Not to worry, `Leaf\Db\Mysqli` and `Leaf\Db\PDO` would be made available through composer**

 The Leaf Mysqli package has been bound to the Leaf object, and can therefore be called without initialising the package.

 ```js